BalrajHariharanA/CAT/README.md

 # C.A.T - Crypto asset tracker

 CAT, List tokens and the details and price chart.
 You can connect your wallet and see your tokens as well.
+The application currently list Ethereum and BSC assets of your wallet.

 ![CAT1](https://i.postimg.cc/vcQjFyG9/cat1.png)
 ![CAT2](https://i.postimg.cc/VdDhzhNh/cat2.png)